Customization

 Apply your custom utilities:

-Customizing abstract styles for your design system.
+Customizing abstract components for your design system.

 Apply the btn style to the button element: